TaiHasegawa/DEGNN/README.md

 ```

 ## Uasge
-All the parameters are included in `best_parameters.json`.
+All the hyper-parameters are included in `best_parameters.json`.

 You can run:
 ```